New planning controls commenced on 22 February 2014

 Information associated with the finalised Planning Proposal

-Documentation associated with the Planning Proposal (rezoning) process can be access on the Department of Planning and Infrastructure's LEP Tracking System.
-Other relevant information is provided below.
+Documentation associated with the Planning Proposal (rezoning) process can be accessed on the State Government's LEP Tracking System.
+Other background planning information is provided below.